-The capital of Victoria and Australia’s second largest city – is a modern, cosmopolitan city with a host of entertainment, sports, and culinary, cultural and shopping options to be enjoyed.
+The capital of Victoria and Australia’s second-largest city is a modern, cosmopolitan city with a host of entertainment, sports, culinary, cultural, and shopping options.
 The streets, parks, distinctive cultural precincts, and waterfront area of Melbourne make it a magnificent city to explore at leisure.

 The city has a fantastic range of attractions and activities to keep you entertained all year round.